microsoft/foldingdiff/README.md

 ```

 ## Singularity/amulet
-To run on singularity/amulet, first install amulet following the instructions at https://amulet-docs.azurewebsites.net/main/setup.html.
+To run on singularity/amulet, make sure you have already downloaded the CATH dataset (see instructions above).
+If you do not have amulet installed, folow the instructions at https://amulet-docs.azurewebsites.net/main/setup.html.
 This should leave you with a conda environment named `amlt8`.
-Note that this environment should be _separate_ from the environment that is required to actually run model.
-To run training on singularity, run:
+Note that this environment should be _separate_ from the environment for the diffusion model itself.
+Note that you do _not_ need to create the given `environment.yml` to submit to amulet/singularity; the environment for running the code is separately set up within the Singularity compute cluster.

+With these two requirements, to run training on singularity, run:

 ```bash
 conda activate amlt8  # Activate the conda env.